Emergency!: Home media

 In 1998, Universal Studios released 39 episodes on VHS, in a 20-volume set, distributed through Columbia House.
 The videocassettes each contained 2 episodes from the series, except for the first one, which only contained the two-hour pilot.

 Universal Studios has released all six seasons of Emergency! and the six post-series tele-films (as The Final Rescues), on DVD in Region 1.

 On July 12, 2016, Universal released Emergency! – The Complete Series on DVD in Region 1.
 The 32-disc set contains all 122 episodes of the series as well as the 6 post-series tele-films.

 In 2017–2018, Universal re-released the first two seasons on DVD in new single sided disc collections.

 Note: Seasons 1 & 2 in the complete series set were released on single sided discs; they were originally released on double sided discs in the individual season sets.

 Los Angeles County Fire Museum

-The Los Angeles County Fire Museum currently houses the Universal-built Squad 51, both Engines 51 (the renumbered Crown LACoFD Engine 60 and the Ward-LaFrance-donated Engine 51), and various equipment used on the show.
+The Los Angeles County Fire Museum currently houses the Universal-built Squad 51, both Engines 51 (the renumbered Crown Los Angeles County Fire Department Engine 60 and the Ward-LaFrance-donated Engine 51), a 1969 Chevrolet ambulance and various equipment used on the show.
 Such equipment includes: the orange "BioPhone", black "drug box" (tackle box), defibrillator, OB/GYN, radios, turnout coats, gear, various cast photographs, and other paraphernalia used on the show.

 The museum, which relocated to 16400 Bellflower Blvd, Bellflower, California, USA (33.8842615N, 118.1259962W) in July, 2018, allows fans to photograph and (for special events) touch / handle the various equipment.
 Some of the equipment is signed by various actors from the show.